 The default is to validate the attributes.
-In both cases there must be a non-empty /etc/grid-securi-ty/vomsdir directory on the node which is running gPlazma1.
+In both cases there must be a non-empty /etc/grid-security/vomsdir directory on the node which is running gPlazmal.
 To create a working dummy directory it is enough to do plug-ins gplazmalite-vorole-mapping plug-in